-In addition, it is possible to create user-defined data in the encoder's memory, which enables cost-effective and shortened commissioning.

-Depending on the resolution of the connected encoder, the position value is output with up to 48 bits.
+In addition, user-defined data can be stored in the encoder.
+This enables cost-effective and quicker commissioning.
+The position value is output with up to 48 bits, depending on the resolution of the connected measuring device.
 In addition to the position value, further information such as status information, addresses and data can be transferred.

-The parameters contain a list of the additional information supported by the encoder.
+A list of additional information supported by the encoder is stored in the parameters.